jonathanclarke/jonathanclarke.ie/_fitness/2026-01-08-back-on-track.md

 date: 2026-01-08
 ---

-In engineering, when a system throws a fault code—like the tight right quad I experienced yesterday - you don't just ignore it.
-You take it offline, run diagnostics, and perform repairs.
-Yesterday’s 95 bpm "medical ride" was the repair.

-Today was the re-commissioning test.
-You don't assume a system is fixed just because it seems okay while idling; you have to put it under load to see if it holds.

 ### Part 1: The Load Test (Morning Run)

 Yesterday I took a bit of a break, no run, no energy but I did get the hour of cycling done.
 This morning I took the myself for a 5km trial using the "Week 2" C25K protocol (1 minute Run / 1 minute 30 seconds Walk).
 I needed to see if the stress of running would trigger that tightness above the knee again.